vmokashi01/machineLearningBasics/README.md

 # machineLearningBasics

 I am using this space to keep track of small projects, courses, and tutorials I have followed to develop fundamental machine learning competences.
-So far this includes code created as part of my pathway to learning ML concepts (mini-projects and Kaggle tutorials) as well as problem sets and notes from Andrew Ng's CS 229 cours used to build thorough mathematical intuition.
+So far this includes code created as part of my pathway to learning ML concepts (mini-projects and Kaggle tutorials) as well as problem sets and notes from Andrew Ng's CS 229 course used to build thorough mathematical intuition.

 Topics covered:
 - Supervised Learning